Sympathetic Innervation to the Head and Neck

 The actions of the sympathetic nervous system are associated with the ‘fight or flight’ response.

-In this article, we shall look anatomy of the sympathetic innervation to the head and neck – its structure, anatomical course, and its clinical correlations.
+In this article, we shall look at the anatomy of the sympathetic innervation to the head and neck – its structure, anatomical course, and its clinical correlations.

 Anatomical Structure and Course